edHelper.com

 By Trista L. Pollard

 1 If ice is just frozen water, why does it float in liquid water?
-Did you know that water has a different weight when it is a solid (ice), a liquid, or a gas (water vapor)?
-Well, water has many unique properties especially when it is heated or cooled.
-Let's see what happens when water changes into its different forms.
+Well, water has many unique properties, especially when it is heated or cooled.
+Did you know that a cup of water has a different weight than a cup of ice (solid water) or a cup of water vapor (gaseous water)?
+Let's see what happens when water changes into its different forms (states).

 For the complete story with questions: click here for printable